liushunyu/liushunyu.github.io/_pages/about.md

 News
 ======

+- May.
+2024: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=34" target="_blank" style="text-decoration: none">IEEE Transactions on Pattern Analysis and Machine Intelligence</a>.
 - Apr.
 2024: One paper was accepted by <a href="https://ijcai24.org/" target="_blank" style="text-decoration: none">IJCAI 2024</a>.
 - Mar.
 2024: One paper was accepted by <a href="https://www.sciencedirect.com/journal/neural-networks" target="_blank" style="text-decoration: none">Neural Networks</a>.
 - Jan.
 2024: One paper was accepted by <a href="https://www2024.thewebconf.org/" target="_blank" style="text-decoration: none">WWW 2024</a>.